Caligula (film): Legacy

+Leslie Halliwell said Caligula was "a vile curiosity of interest chiefly to sado-masochists".
+Time Out London called it "a dreary shambles".
+Positive criticism of the film came from Moviehole reviewer Clint Morris, who awarded it 3 stars out of 5, calling it "[a] classic in the coolest sense of the word".
+New Times critic Gregory Weinkauf gave the film 3 out of 5, calling it "Kinda dumb and tacky, but at least it's a real movie".
+Arkansas Democrat-Gazette reviewer Philip Martin also gave the film 3 out of 5.

 Retrospective recognition

 Caligula has been described as a "cult classic" by William Hawes in a book about the film.
 Helen Mirren has defended her involvement in the making of Caligula and even described the final product of the film as "an irresistible mix of art and genitals".

-In 2005, artist Francesco Vezzoli produced a fake trailer for an alleged remake called Gore Vidal's Caligula as a promotion for Versace's new line of accessories; the remake was to star Helen Mirren as "the Empress Tiberius", Gerard Butler as Chaerea, Milla Jovovich as Drusilla, Courtney Love as Caligula, and Karen Black as Agrippina the Elder and featuring an introduction by Gore Vidal.
-The fake trailer was screened worldwide, including New York City's Whitney Museum of American Art's 2006 Whitney Biennial.
+In 2005, artist Francesco Vezzoli produced a fake trailer for an alleged remake called Gore Vidal's Caligula as a promotion for Versace's new line of accessories; the fake trailer featured Mirren as "the Empress Tiberius", Gerard Butler as Chaerea, Milla Jovovich as Drusilla, Courtney Love as Caligula and Karen Black as Agrippina the Elder, and an introduction by Gore Vidal.
+It was screened worldwide, including New York City's Whitney Museum of American Art's 2006 Whitney Biennial.

 Leonardo DiCaprio has cited Caligula as an influence on his performance as Jordan Belfort in The Wolf of Wall Street.

-Reconstruction attempts

-In 2007, Caligula was released on DVD and Blu-ray in an "Imperial Edition", which featured the unrated theatrical release version and a new version featuring alternative sequencing from the original theatrical release and without the explicit sexual content shot by Guccione, marking the first attempt to reconstruct the film into a version closer to Brass's intentions.
-This edition also includes audio commentaries featuring Malcolm McDowell and Helen Mirren, and interviews with the cast and crew.

-In February 2018, Penthouse announced that a new cut of the film was being edited by Alexander Tuschinski.
-Tuschinski will use 85 minutes of Brass's original workprint and edit the remainder of the film himself.
-Brass's family supports Tuschinski's effort, but it remains unconfirmed if Brass will be directly involved with the edit.
-However, the edit is an attempt to realize Brass's original vision for the film.

-In July 2018, Alexander Tuschinski released his documentary Mission: Caligula on Vimeo.
-The film explores his relationship with Caligula, the process of reconstructing Brass's vision, and Penthouse CEO Kelly Holland's backing of the project.

-In 2020, another version of the film was announced to be released in the fall of that year, edited by E. Elias Merhige to follow more closely Gore Vidal's original screenplay instead of Tinto Brass's or Bob Guccione's vision.
+Francis Ford Coppola's film Megalopolis has been compared to Caligula.

+2023 Ultimate Cut reconstruction

+Producer Thomas Negovan announced a reconstruction of the film in 2020, seeking to follow Gore Vidal's original screenplay (rather than the visions of either Brass or Guccione).
+Consisting of previously unreleased material, this 178-minute Ultimate Cut premiered at the 2023 Cannes Film Festival.
+Brass responded by taking legal action against Penthouse Films, saying: "After numerous and fruitless negotiations that have followed over the years, first with the Penthouse and then with other unclear individuals, to edit the material that I shot and which had been found in the Penthouse archives, a version has been created on which I did not take part and which I am convinced will not reflect my artistic vision. [...]
+The Cannes audience will therefore be misled by the arbitrary use of my name."
+McDowell responded positively to this version, writing on Instagram: "Because of the brilliant work of Thomas Negovan – one of my best performances has finally come to light after 47 years!"

+In April 2024, Drafthouse Films acquired the Ultimate Cut for North American distribution, and released it theatrically in August 2024, followed by a streaming and 4K UHD Blu-ray release, the latter of which featured new interviews with McDowell and Negovan.

+The Ultimate Cut received moderately positive reviews from critics.